A timeline of the pandemic spread in India as COVID-19 cases cross 12 lakh mark

 - February 3: Following 2 more cases, Kerala declares health emergency in the state.

-- February 4: India canceled existing visas for Chinese and foreigners who had visited China in the last two weeks.
+- February 4: India cancelled existing visas for Chinese and foreigners who had visited China in the last two weeks.

 - March 2: Two more cases were reported - a 45-year-old man in Delhi who had travelled back from Italy and a 24-year-old engineer in Hyderabad who had a travel history from Dubai.